manavshah-28/cmosVLSI/layout/steps.md

 leave edge space and select another rectangle do paint ptapc

-// for selecting everything and move it, select an area and do move down 1
+// for selecting everything and move it, select an area by pressing a on keyboars and do move down 1

+// to see whole layout in one screen press v